 Half-time (6 units) and part-time (3 or 4 units) externships are permitted in federal courts (Ninth Circuit U.S. Court of Appeals; U.S. District Court, Northern District of California, including bankruptcy judges), the California Supreme Court, the California Courts of Appeal, and California Superior Courts.
 The 6 unit option is unavailable during the summer session.

 To receive credit for the externship, judicial externs are required to attend a one-day Judicial Orientation, which takes place shortly before or at the beginning of the semester.
 Externs also must submit evaluations and weekly timesheets, meet individually with the Director and Assistant Professor for the Externships, and complete other assignments as directed.

 Minimum GPA and other academic policy requirements apply in order for the student's externship to be approved for academic credit.
 Full-time students in their last three semesters of law school are eligible for academic credit for a judicial externship.
 Part-time students who maintain part-time status are eligible during their final four part-time semesters.
 Students either must have completed Evidence before the externship begins, or be concurrently enrolled in Evidence during the semester of the externship.

 Please review the FAQs located under Resources and the Judicial Externship Application Packet below to determine your eligibility to participate.
-A list of courts that have taken USF students as externs in the past is included in the Application Packet.
+A list of courts that have taken USF students as externs in the past is included in the Application Packet and also available as a separate document under Resources.
 Students are advised to work with the Office of Career Planning to prepare cover letters and resumes and to locate additional courts not listed in the Application Packet.

 Student Application Packet